johnjsb/ArbotiX-M/README.md

 # ArbotiX-M
 All you need to setup and use the ArbotiX-M board for your robotics projects with the Arduino IDE 1.8.

-Many sketches available here are new.
+Most sketches available here are new.
 Other materials were forked from:
 * https://github.com/Interbotix/arbotix
 * https://github.com/Interbotix/arbotix/tree/arduino-1-6